faerlin-developer/n-body/README.md

   $$F = \frac{Gm_{1}m_{2}}{r^{2}}$$

-  The position of a particle is updated using Euler's integration as follows:
+  and Newton's second law of motion $F = ma$.
+The position of a particle is updated using Euler's integration as
+  follows:

   $$a_{n+1} = a_{n} + \Delta a$$
   $$v_{n+1} = v_{n} + \Delta a_{n+1} \Delta t$$